OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ## Overview

 Reconciliation is the process of matching your dataset with that of an external source.
-Authoritative datasets are produced by libraries, archives, museums, academic organizations, scientific institutions, non-profits, and interest groups.
-To reconcile your OpenRefine project against an authority, that authority must offer a web service that conforms to the [Reconciliation Service API standards](https://reconciliation-api.github.io/specs/0.1/).
+Datasets are produced by libraries, archives, museums, academic organizations, scientific institutions, non-profits, and interest groups.
+You can also reconcile against user-edited data on [Wikidata](wikidata), or reconcile against [a local dataset that you yourself supply](https://github.com/OpenRefine/OpenRefine/wiki/Reconcilable-Data-Sources#local-services).

+To reconcile your OpenRefine project against an external dataset, that dataset must offer a web service that conforms to the [Reconciliation Service API standards](https://reconciliation-api.github.io/specs/0.1/).

 You may wish to reconcile in order to fix spelling or variations in proper names, to clean up manually-entered subject headings against authorities such as the [Library of Congress Subject Headings](https://id.loc.gov/authorities/subjects.html) (LCSH), to link your data to an existing set, to add it to an open and editable system such as [Wikidata](https://www.wikidata.org), or to see whether entities in your project appear in some specific list or not, such as the [Panama Papers](https://aleph.occrp.org/datasets/734).

 Reconciliation is semi-automated: OpenRefine matches your cell values to the reconciliation information as best it can, but human judgment is required to ensure the process is successful.
 Reconciling happens by default through string searching, so typos, whitespace, and extraneous characters will have an effect on the results.
+You may wish to clean and cluster your data before reconciliaton.

-We strongly recommend planning your reconciliation operations as iterative: reconcile multiple times with different settings, from different services, with different subgroups of your data.
+We recommend planning your reconciliation operations as iterative: reconcile multiple times with different settings, and with different subgroups of your data.

 ## Sources

 There is a [current list of reconcilable authorities](https://reconciliation-api.github.io/testbench/) that includes instructions for adding new services via Wikidata editing.
 OpenRefine maintains a [further list of sources on the wiki](https://github.com/OpenRefine/OpenRefine/wiki/Reconcilable-Data-Sources), which can be edited by anyone.
+This list includes ways that you can reconcile against a [local dataset](https://github.com/OpenRefine/OpenRefine/wiki/Reconcilable-Data-Sources#local-services).

 Other services may exist that are not yet listed in these two places: for example, the [310 datasets hosted by the Organized Crime and Corruption Reporting Project (OCCRP)](https://aleph.occrp.org/datasets/) each have their own reconciliation URL, or you can reconcile against their entire database with the URL listed [here](https://reconciliation-api.github.io/testbench/).
 For another example, you can reconcile against the entire Virtual International Authority File (VIAF) dataset, or [only the contributions from certain institutions](http://refine.codefork.com/).
-Search online to see if the authority you wish to reconcile against has an available service.
+Search online to see if the authority you wish to reconcile against has an available service, or whether you can download a copy to reconcile against locally.

 OpenRefine offers Wikidata reconciliation by default - see the [Wikidata](wikidata) page for more information particular to that service.

 :::info
-Some OpenRefine extensions can add reconciliation services, and can also add enhanced reconciliation capacities.
+OpenRefine extensions can add reconciliation services, and can also add enhanced reconciliation capacities.
 Check the list of extensions on the [Downloads page](https://openrefine.org/download.html) for more information.
 :::

+Each source will have its own documentation on how it provides reconciliation.
+Refer to the service itself if you have questions about its behaviors and which OpenRefine features it supports.

 ## Getting started